-We thought it was just a broken nail, split one one of his romps.
+We thought it was just a broken nail, split on one of his romps.
 We got it trimmed off, and forgot it.

 But then another nail split and then another one.
-Whole pieces of nail shell would hang on by a cuticle at the nail bed, and then Cooper would chew them off or, if he let us, we’d trim them off.
+Whole pieces of nail shell would hang on by a cuticle at the nail bed.
+Then Cooper would chew the pieces off, or, if he let us, we’d trim them off.
 Sometimes they split top from bottom; other times side from side.